Penn Global Research & Engagement Grant Program Apply for a Research Grant

 Application Process

-The application process for a Penn Global Research Grant consists of two steps: (1) submit an Expression of Interest (EOI), and if invited, (2) submit a full proposal.
-Additional information regarding each step of the process is provided below.
+The application process for a Penn Global Research Grant consists of two steps: (1) submit an initial application, and if invited via peer review decisions, (2) submit additional application documentation.
+Further information regarding each step of the process is provided below.

 Apply for a Penn Global Research Grant